Important Contacts to Inform When You Move

 The post office

-The first organization you should update your contact information with is the post office.
-They will forward mail to your new apartment while you are in the process of changing your address with individual organizations and companies.
+The first place you should update your contact information is the post office.
+They'll forward mail to your new apartment while you are in the process of changing your address with individual organizations and companies.
 (Update your address with the post office online here.)

 Utilities and services

 Telling your utilities and service providers, such as cable, power, and phone, that you are moving is a must if you want to have light and heat at your new apartment.
 These are usually best handled over the phone.
-Remember to keep a record of who you spoke with and the date in case there are any troubles switching your utilities and services to your new apartment.
+Keep a record of who you spoke with and the date in case there are any troubles switching your utilities and services to your new apartment.

-You will need to let your employer know when you move.
-They will need your new address to send you tax documents, insurance information and other important resources.
+You'll need to let your employer know when you move.
+They will need your new address to send you tax documents, insurance information, and other important resources.